virtual-labs/exp-non-uniform-doping-semiconductor-iiith/experiment/experiment-name.md

-# Non Uniform doped semiconductor
+## Non Uniform Doping Of Semiconductor